Indoqa/indoqa-react/README.md

 )
 ```

-List all reducers and expose them in a separate 'reducer.js' module file.
+List all reducers and expose them in a separate 'reducer.js' module file
 ```javascript
 import reducerFoo from './path/to/reducer/foo' import reducerBar from './path/to/reducer/bar'